 - All external assessments: will take place in May / June 2021 - However at the time of writing there is a chance that they will take place later in June/July 2021.

 Attendance and Punctuality

-The Sixth Form Team will communicate with students and families regularly through weekly bulletins via Keep Kids Safe.
+The Sixth Form Team will communicate with students and families regularly through weekly bulletins via email.
 Make sure we have got your email addresses.

 The Bursary Fund is a cash-limited fund to support learners from low income backgrounds (below £21,000 total household income) with essential course costs.
 In addition there is a Bursary Grant for students who are looked after by the local authority, care leavers, students who claim Income Support in their own right, disabled students who are in receipt of Disability Living Allowance and Employment Support Allowance.
 Payment of Bursary will depend on attendance, progress against targets and discipline.